 To know God is to know the essence of His character.
-By spiritual discernment we recognize God’s voice.
+By spiritual discernment, we recognize God’s voice.
 If you lack discernment pray and ask God to grant you spiritual discernment.
 Seek Him and get to know Him.
 Get close and personal with Him.
 He desires for you to have fellowship with Him daily.

 We place our trust in God because we know that He is the Source of all things.
 He causes us to prosper and to succeed.
 God can place us in jobs that we don’t even qualify for.
 Not by lying, but by trusting in Him.
 Discipline yourself to go to God first.
 It only takes is a prayer, faith the size of a mustard seed, and of course patience.
 Leaving God out only leaves us digging empty wells trying to satisfy ourselves.
-Don’t waste anymore time; invite Jesus to come into your life.
+Don’t waste any more time; invite Jesus to come into your life.

-What the Bible say about liars:
+What the Bible says about liars:

 - A false witness will not go unpunished, and he who breathes out lies will perish; (Prov.
 19:9).